-- a) Warning signage displaying NO ENTRY, must be installed on all roads, trails or walkways that are permanently or temporarily closed. - b) Existing erosion areas must be back-filled (using on-site material), compacted and restored to a proper condition. - c) Roads, trails or walkways, permanently closed for use, must be: - i) ploughed, - ii) the top soil scarified (to make sure that no downhill trenches or drainage lines are created), - iii) water diversion walls created by hand at a distance of 10 metres apart (depending on the slope) leading 5 metres into the natural vegetation, - iv) and revegetated by either soughing or transplanting appropriate material. - d) Areas, where the above measures are not sufficient, must be logged, parallel to the contour in order to prevent further soil erosion.
+- a) Warning signage displaying NO ENTRY, must be installed on all roads, trails or walkways that are permanently or temporarily closed.
+Physical barriers, using local natural material, may be constructed were NO ENTRY signs are not respected to prevent users from acessing such roads, trails or walkways. - b) Existing erosion areas must be back-filled (using on-site material), compacted and restored to a proper condition. - c) Roads, trails or walkways, permanently closed for use, must be: - i) ploughed, - ii) the top soil scarified (to make sure that no downhill trenches or drainage lines are created), - iii) water diversion walls created by hand at a distance of 10 metres apart (depending on the slope) leading 5 metres into the natural vegetation, - iv) and revegetated by either soughing or transplanting appropriate material. - d) Areas, where the above measures are not sufficient, must be logged, parallel to the contour in order to prevent further soil erosion.
 Logs must be laid in lines 15 metres apart, depending on the slope (the steeper the slope the closer the barriers must be laid to each other).
 Logs must be secured by means of steel pegs hammered through a drilled hole on each end of the log (logs longer than 2 metre must be secured by an additional steel peg through the middle of the log).
 Where logs are laid across a road, the log must be laid up to a minimum of 1 meter past the edge of the road. - e) Roads (to stay in use) must be graded to have a slight gradient to the inside (up-hill) (refer to Figure 14).
 A drainage ditch must be created on the inside of the road.
 Gravel humps must be created at an angle across roads to drain water from the road surface into to the drainage ditch.
 At selected locations (depending on the slope) furrows must be created across the roads surface to discharge the water collected in the drainage ditch.
 The guiding principle behind the creation of a drainage ditch and discharge furrows is to not allow water to reach a speed at which it will create erosion.
-After a rain event all roads must be inspected to determine if any maintenance is required. - f) Erosion sites on bicycle tracks and walking trails must be logged following the contours and spaced vertically 0.8-1.2 m apart, depending on the steepness of the slope. - g) Logs must be untreated pine (or gum) poles of not less than 150 mm with a taper of not more than 75 mm over its length. - h) Cut and fill slopes will be shaped and trimmed to approximate the natural condition and contours as closely as possible and be undulating.
+After a rain event all roads must be inspected to determine if any maintenance is required. - f) Erosion sites on bicycle tracks and walking trails must be logged following the contours and spaced vertically 0.8-1.2 m apart, depending on the steepness of the slope. - g) Logs must be untreated pine (or gum) poles of not less than 150 mm with a taper of not more than 75 mm over its length.

+h) Cut and fill slopes will be shaped and trimmed to approximate the natural condition and contours as closely as possible and be undulating.
 Levels, incongruous to the surrounding landscape, will be reshaped using a grader and other earthmoving equipment.